ZvonimirKoprivnjak/Sustava-za-korekciju-putanje-ind.-robota-u-zavarivanju-primjenom-laserskog-vizijskog-sustava/fanuc_TP_karel/README.md

 ## Notes

-FANUC Karel is the high-level programming language used on FANUC robot controllers.
+**FANUC KAREL is the high-level programming language used on FANUC robot controllers.
-Files typically have a `.kl` (source) or `.pc` (compiled) extension.
+Files typically have a `.kl` extension for the source code or a `.pc` extension for the compiled program.
+FANUC controllers also use Teach Pendant (TP) programs, which are commonly stored as `.ls` files in ASCII/listing format or as compiled `.tp` files.**